 The goal with creating your own homemade water wall in your backyard is to use things you already have around the house or in your recycling bin.
 I will show you how we created ours, but think of it as inspiration for your water wall project and hope the step tutorials will guide your patio water wall!

-- a vertical surface to serve as your wall (more about this in a minute)
+- vertical surface to serve as your wall (see below)

-- a variety of plastic bottles, hoses and containers (more about this in a minute too)
+- variety of plastic bottles, hoses and containers (see below)

 - staple gun

 - hole punch, zip ties or twist ties may be necessary depending on the type of surface you’re using

 Materials for Vertical Water Wall Surface

 For my wall, I used the seat and the back of an old bench that was falling apart and destined for the trash.
 It’s L-shaped and stands upright, on its end, quite nicely.
 Other ideas for your vertical surface:

 - piece of lattice

 - wall of a playhouse or play-structure